Sonos accuses Google of stealing wireless speaker secrets in scathing patent lawsuit

 For a long time, if you wanted an easy way to pump your house full of music, there was just one company to turn to: Sonos.
 Then came the smart speaker, and suddenly streaming music across rooms went from costing half a grand to under $100—or free, if you played your cards right.

-Google is one of the main forces behind the recent surge of cheapo smart speakers, and now the nearly $1 trillion company is the subject of two lawsuits filed by Sonos on Tuesday, the New York Times reports.
+Google is one of the main forces behind the recent surge of cheapo smart speakers, and on Tuesday the nearly $1 trillion company became the subject of two lawsuits filed by Sonos, the New York Times reports.

 Sonos CEO Patrick Spence claims that “Google has been blatantly and knowingly copying our patented technology” for years.
 Sonos and Google collaborated in 2013 to add the Play Music service to Sonos speakers, and more recently, the two worked to bring Google’s digital assistant to Sonos speakers, alongside Amazon’s counterpart, Alexa.